voldgalf/FriendlyFace/README.md

 #### What is FriendlyFace?

-FriendlyFace is a C++ SDL program designed to display different faces depending on the read `emotionValue`.

-A separate thread updates `emotionValue` through ROS 2, avoiding interference with the main thread.
+FriendlyFace is a C++ SDL program designed to display different faces depending on the read `emotionValue` variable.
+A separate thread updates `emotionValue`, avoiding interference with the main thread.

 ### Installing Dependencies